confluentinc/ksql/design-proposals/README.md

 To submit a proposal intent, create a pull request with the following information:
 1. title is `docs: intent for KLIP-<number>: <title-of-klip>`
 1. update the number for the next KLIP on this readme
-1. add a line in the table below for your new KLIP with status `WIP`
+1. add a line in the table below for your new KLIP with status `Proposal`

 You can expect this PR to be merged swiftly.